dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 Some notes:

  - As long as you want to keep the data in the database, don't execute `dsp-tools stop-stack`.
-It is possible to leave the API up for a long time.
+ - It is possible to leave DSP-API up for a long time.
 If you want to save power, you can pause Docker.
-When you resume it, the API will still be running, in the state how you left it.
+When you resume it, DSP-API will still be running, in the state how you left it.
  - You can also send your computer to sleep while the DSP stack is running.
 For this, you don't even need to pause Docker.
- - This command provides you with the latest released & deployed version of DSP-API and DSP-APP.
-If you want to run a development version, you need to have the software dependencies installed, clone the repos of DSP-API and DSP-APP, and execute `make` commands therein.
  - This command was developed for DaSCH-internal use only.
 We don't offer support or troubleshooting for it.
+ - **To keep Docker clean, this command regularly executes `docker system prune -f`.
+It is assumed that people using the simple way don't use Docker for other purposes.**

+#### When should I restart DSP-API?
+After creating a data model and adding some data in your local DSP stack, you can make experiments and do your stuff.
+But there are certain actions that are destructive or that cannot be undone.
+There are also steps that can only be executed once, e.g. uploading the same JSON project file.
+If you edit your data model in the JSON file, and then you want to upload it a second time, the API will not allow this: You have to shut it down and restart.

+It is possible, however, to modify the XML data file and upload it again and again.
+But after some uploads, you are cluttered with data, and you want to restart the stack.

+### Advanced way

+If you want to run a branch of DSP-API/DSP-APP, or to modify them yourself, you need to

+ - install the dependencies (XCode command line tools, Docker, sbt, Java, Angular, node, yarn)
+ - keep the dependencies up to date (they might also change over time)
+ - clone the repositories from GitHub
+ - keep them up to date with `git pull`
+ - execute commands from within the repositories (`make` for DSP-API, `angular` for DSP-APP)
+ - take care that the repositories don't get cluttered with old data over time